 “Thank you for giving your recipes life and bringing your creations out into the world!
 They bring back a new-found joy for cooking and I feel extremely inspired to try out many more and come up with new ideas myself.
 May you keep on inspiring others along with you.
 You surely did with me.”
 Caroline

-If the ads ever get too invasive, just drop me an email with a screenshot (very useful).
+In order for us to provide FREE content, we generate income through advertising on the site.
+Thank you for understanding, I know the ads can be annoying.
+To avoid the ads, feel free to use the “skip to recipe” button at the top of each post.
+If the ads ever get too invasive, or inappropriate just drop me an email with a screenshot (very helpful).
 I don’t advocate political ads- so if they are in here they have “slipped in” without my consent.
-Again, let me know.
+Again, please let me know.
 Sylvia@feastingathome.com